Optical payload design for downlink quantum key distribution and keyless communication using CubeSats: Conclusion

 Future study directions to validate the solution include building a demonstration setup with portable optical breadboards, one for Alice, and one for Bob, and building a prototype of the CubeSat which can be used for space validation.
 There are several options to further miniaturize the solution, and the optimal solution will most likely involve integrated optics.
 Hence, another important direction to follow is to design photonic integrated circuits implementing at least part of the optical payload proposed.
-For example, the generation of weak coherent pulses for QKD and QKPC can be done on a photonic integrated circuit, and other CubeSat missions with quantum communication payloads have already started investigating/using those \cite{zhu2022experimental, de2022satellite}.
+For example, the generation of weak coherent pulses for \ac{QKD} and \ac{QKPC} can be done on a photonic integrated circuit, and other CubeSat missions with quantum communication payloads have already started investigating/using those \cite{zhu2022experimental, de2022satellite}.
+Other future work planned will include the compatibility of the CubeSat system with the CCSDS standards and with current/planned ground stations.
 Naturally, such a miniaturization of the optical payload will allow for a better performance of the CubeSat, for example in the most limiting properties such as pointing and classical communication.

 Regarding applications, besides long-distance quantum communication, this solution could serve as a payload for free-space quantum communication using airplanes or drones.